nth-chile/gagesalzano2/_posts/2017-03-18-Stuff-For-Friends.md

 {{slide['start']}}

-The most fun you can have as a designer is doing things for buds.
+The most fun you can have as a designer is working for friends.
 You know what the client likes and they come up with really fun creative briefs.

 {{slide['end']}}